sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/300 - methods/130 - document-range.md

 Extracting images
 ----

-Currently, Document Range is the only method that supports identifying image regions.
+Document Range is the only method that supports identifying image regions.
 Sensible returns the image region coordinates rather than the actual encoded bytes of images.
 If you want to extract the images themselves, you can use a PDF library in your chosen programming language to follow these general steps:

 - Render the page containing the image to a bitmap.
 Page numbers are zero-indexed in the Sensible output.
 - Convert from Sensible's region coordinates to DPI coordinates.
 Sensible region coordinates follow these conventions: